SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-17-fda-covid-boosters.md

 and [today's meeting](https://twitter.com/HelenBranswell/status/1441063256924303360).
 Her story is up at _STAT News_. <sup id="fn14a">[[14]](#fn14)</sup>

-Like the FDA VRBPAC, the CDC ACIP has re-engineered the question into 4 pieces:
+Like the FDA VRBPAC, the CDC ACIP has re-engineered the question into 4 pieces.
+Should we give the Pfizer/BioNTech 3rd shot booster to:
-1. Give Pfizer booster to age > 65yr or LTCF residents? __Passed: 15-0.__
+1. Age > 65yr or LTCF residents? __Passed: 15-0.__
-2. Give Pfizer booster to age 50-64yr with underlying conditions?  __Passed: 13-2.__
+2. Age 50-64yr with underlying conditions?  __Passed: 13-2.__
-3. Give Pfizer booster to age 18-49yr with underlying conditions?  __Passed: 9-6.__
+3. Age 18-49yr with underlying conditions?  __Passed: 9-6.__
-4. Give Pfizer booster to age 18-64yr in occupational/institutional high risk setting?  __Failed: 6-9__
+4. Age 18-64yr in occupational/institutional high risk setting?  __Failed: 6-9__

 You can see the unanimity degrades as the booster group expands.